Sheldon-F/cse15l-lab-reports/lab-report-4-week-8.md

 ### Test Results
 ![my repo tests](mdpTestResults.png)

-- For snippet1 an if statement can be added top correct behaviour when a backtick is found.
+- For snippet 1 an if statement can be added top correct behaviour when a backtick is found.
 This could be done in under 10 lines
-- A fix for snippet2 can be adding an if statment that checks if parentheses are whithin more parentheses.
+- A fix for snippet 2 can be adding an if statment that checks if parentheses are whithin more parentheses.
 This could be done in under 10 lines
-- A fix for snippet3 can be to check for blank space and remove it.
+- A fix for snippet 3 can be to check for blank space and remove it.
 This could be done in less than 10 lines

 [home](index.html)